lfnovo/omni-storage/README.md

 ## Features

 - **Unified Storage Interface**: Use the same API to interact with Local Filesystem, Google Cloud Storage, and Amazon S3.
-- **File Operations**: Save and read files as bytes or file-like objects.
+- **File Operations**: Save, read, and append to files as bytes or file-like objects.
+- **Efficient Append**: Smart append operations that use native filesystem append for local storage and multi-part patterns for cloud storage.
 - **URL Generation**: Get URLs for files stored in any of the supported storage systems.
 - **File Upload**: Upload files directly from local file paths to the storage system.
 - **Existence Check**: Check if a file exists in the storage system.